 The batch method of radiolabeling is characterized by a single reaction vessel with set reaction and purification times.
-More specifically, 3 individual syringes containing the carrier-free 131I (MDS Nordion), the chloramine-T, and the antibody were combined through the charcoal-vented septum of a single enclosed borosilicate serum vial, which essentially functions as a conventional beaker (50 mL sterile, Allergy Laboratories).
-For data presented in Figure 2, each batch size was calculated to contain a final concentration of approximately 1 mg of antibody per milliliter and 11.1 GBq (300 mCi) of 131I.
-Phosphate buffer (0.1 M)

-was used to dilute the 131I (1:10).
+More specifically, 3 individual syringes containing the carrier-free I (MDS Nordion), the chloramine-T, and the antibody were combined through the charcoal-vented septum of a single enclosed borosilicate serum vial, which essentially functions as a conventional beaker (50 mL sterile, Allergy Laboratories).
+For data final concentration of approximately 1 mg of antibody per milliwas used to dilute the I (1:10).
 The time between dilution of the iodine and the start of the reaction was no more than 20 min.
-The chloramine-T for each batch was determined on the basis of the factor of 20,350 MBq (550 mCi) of 131I per milligram of chloramine-T. The reaction was made homogeneous through the spinning action of a presterilized stir bar and allowed to proceed for 10 min.
+The chloramine-T for each batch was determined on the basis of the factor of 20,350 MBq (550 mCi) of I per milligram of chloramine-T. The reaction was made homogeneous through the spinning action of a presterilized stir bar and allowed to proceed for 10 min.
 On completion, the reaction mixture was pumped through silicone tubing (Monostat, 75-300-015; Enviro Supply) to a freshly activated anion-exchange column (Polymer SAX Rezorian Cartridge, catalog no. 2832-U; Supelco) for the removal of chloramine-T and free iodide.
 The bulk product was filter-sterilized, assayed, and reformulated to contain 4.2% (v/v) HSA (Baxter Healthcare) and 0.65% (w/v) sodium ascorbate (for research and development experiments, catalog no. A034; Sigma-Aldrich).
 The difference in volume was then brought up with saline (VWR International).
 The batch was resterilized and apportioned into aliquots to produce the final product, Cotara.
-The final vials were immediately placed in storage at -70° C. Assays were performed as above.
+The final vials were immediately placed in storage at $-70^{\circ}$ C. Assays were performed as above.